 2. Read every email that gets sent.
 During the racing season, those emails are going to come fast and furious, but they contain a lot of of useful information that you don’t want to miss.

-3. One of the lessons I learned is not to make plans ahead of time on Saturdays during the racing season.
+3. One of the hardest lessons I learned as a novice parent is to not make plans for Saturdays during the racing season.
 The race schedule isn’t posted until the night before, so for us, it is just better to not make plans at all.
 (This is a hard thing for me to do — I like to plan ahead — but it turns out that the best plan is to not have a plan until the schedule comes out.)

-4. Make sure your rower has layers upon layers to race and practice in.
-Last year it was cold and wet pretty much the whole season.
+4. The weather during the season can be unpredictable.
+It might be cold, rainy, hot or sunny.
+Make sure your rower has layers upon layers to race and practice in when it’s cold and rainy.
 Buy all of the suggested gear — the weather jacket, the leggings, the long sleeve shirts, wool socks, hand warmers, you name it.
+And for when it’s warm and sunny, make sure your rower has plenty of sunscreen and water.

 5. As a spectator, you also need to be prepared for all types of weather.
-Last year was cold and wet.
-So make sure you also have layers, hand warmers, wool socks, and hot chocolate.
-Personal note, the hot chocolate served at the regattas at Sandy Run is surprisingly delicious!
+Make sure you also have layers, hand warmers, wool socks, and hot chocolate.
+(Personal note, the hot chocolate served at the regattas at Sandy Run is surprisingly delicious!)
+But also be prepared for it to be warm and sunny.
+Make sure you also have plenty of water and sunscreen.

 6. Follow VASRA (@VASRA_SRRP) on Twitter for live race updates and results.
 (Note: the cell service at Sandy Run can be pretty spotty, but this is a great way to know when your rower is on the water — you don’t want to miss them go by!)